eclipse-langium/langium-website/hugo/content/tutorials/writing_a_grammar.md

 ---
-title: "Writing your Grammar"
+title: "Writing a Grammar"
 weight: 0
-draft: true
 ---

+{{< toc format=html >}}

-In this guide we will be talking about writing a grammar for your langauge in Langium.
+In this tutorial we will be talking about writing a grammar for your langauge in Langium.
 As a motivating example, we'll be describing how to write a grammar for the MiniLogo language.
 If you're not familiar with MiniLogo, it's a smaller implementation of the Logo programming language.
 Logo itself is a lot like Turtle from Python.
 Ultimately, we'll be using MiniLogo to express drawing instructions that can be used to draw on a canvas.

 We've already written an implemention of [MiniLogo on Github using Langium](https://github.com/langium/langium-minilogo).
-This guide will be following along with this project, bs walking through the grammar implementation step by step.
-Later guides will also follow along with MiniLogo to create an incremental series of examples throughout these guides.
+This tutorial will be following along with this project, bs walking through the grammar implementation step by step.
+Later tutorials will also follow along with MiniLogo to create an easy to follow series.

 ## Planning